mozilla-services/loop-server/README.md

 You can create your configuration file in `config/{NODE_ENV}.json`

 `dev` is the environment by default.
+In order to run the server, you'll need to create a `dev.json` file in the config folder.
+You can do so by using this
+command:

+    cp config/{sample,dev}.json

+Be sure to edit the content of `config/dev.json`.
+You'll especially need to specify your tokbox credentials.

+Once that's done, you can do:

     make runserver

-this is equivalent to:
+(which is equivalent to `NODE_ENV=dev make runserver`)

-    NODE_ENV=dev make runserver

 How to run the tests?